Voyagers (film): Plot

-Decades later, Humanitas and its multi-generational crew arrive at the planet, which appears from orbit to be as Earth-like as hoped.
+After another 76 years, Humanitas and its multi-generational crew arrive at the planet, which appears from orbit to be as Earth-like as hoped.

 Production

 The project was announced in January 2019, with Neil Burger serving as the writer and director of the film.

 In April 2019, Colin Farrell, Tye Sheridan, Lily-Rose Depp, and Fionn Whitehead were cast as the film's main characters with filming due to begin in Romania in June.
 That June, Viveik Kalra, Quintessa Swindell, Archie Madekwe, and Archie Renaux joined the cast as supporting characters, with Lionsgate acquiring the U.S. distribution rights.

 Principal photography was to begin in Romania on 17 June 2019.

 Release

 Theatrical

 Voyagers was originally scheduled to be released on November 25, 2020, but its schedule was significantly delayed due to the fallout of the COVID-19 pandemic, which negatively impacted the production of a substantial number of films.
 It was subsequently rescheduled to be released on April 9, 2021.